Mitigation … What’s That?

 Most often, the first thing a new acquaintance says to me is, “So, mitigation … what’s that?”

-Typically, we respond with the CliffsNotes version: The Foundation has been entrusted to help permanently conserve more than 12,000 acres of land in our region by holding endowment and non-endowment funds to pay for the ongoing management of these protected lands.
+Typically, we respond with the CliffsNotes version: San Diego Foundation (SDF) has been entrusted to help permanently conserve tens of thousands of acres of land in our region by holding endowment and non-endowment funds to pay for the ongoing management of these protected lands.

 There’s Slightly More to Mitigation Than That